jyotisood/Python-Projects/README.md

 # Python-Projects

-## These Mini Projects are a part of DataCamp Project Series where different applications of Machine Learning Libraries are put
-## to test asking questions related to real world scenarios
+### These Mini Projects are a part of DataCamp Project Series where different applications of Machine Learning are put to test asking questions related to real world scenarios

 ### A Visual History of Nobel Prize Winners
 In this project, we explore patterns and trends in over 100 years worth of Nobel Prize winners.
 What characteristics do the prize winners have?
 Which country gets it most often?
 And has anybody gotten it twice?
 It's up to you to figure this out.

-The dataset used in this project is from The Nobel Foundation on Kaggle.
+####### The dataset used in this project is from The Nobel Foundation on Kaggle.

 ###### Project tasks  included:
 - The most Nobel of Prizes